-A loan is not treated as a dividend in the year the loan is made if before the lodgment day:
+A loan is not treated as a dividend in the year the loan is made if before the 'lodgment day':

-- the loan is put under a written agreement - the rate of interest payable on the loan must be equal to or exceed the bank variable housing loan interest rate last published by the Reserve Bank of Australia before the start of the income year in which the loan was made
+- the loan is put under a written agreement

+- the rate of interest payable on the loan equals or exceeds the bank variable housing loan interest rate last published by the Reserve Bank of Australia before the start of the income year in which the loan was made, and

+- the term of the loan does not exceed

-- if the loan is secured by a registered mortgage over real property, the term of the loan must be no more than 25 years and the amount of the loan must not exceed 91% of the value of the property over which the security is provided - less any other liabilities for which the property also provides security, or - for all other loans, the term of the loan must be no more than seven years.
+- 25 years if the loan is secured by a registered mortgage over real property and the market value of the property at the time the loan is made is at least 110% of the loan amount, or

+- seven years for all other loans.

-Prior to the 2004-05 income year, the relevant provisions required that the written agreement be in place before any amount was advanced to the shareholder or associate.
-However, for loans made during the 1997-98 income year, this requirement was satisfied if the written agreement was put in place by 30 June 1998.
+Before the 2004-05 income year, the relevant provisions required that the written agreement be in place before any amount was advanced to the shareholder or associate.
+However, Law Administration Practice Statement PS LA 2005/3 (GA) - Division 7A - extended timeframe for repayment of a loan or execution of a written loan agreement for the 2003/04 income year sets out an administrative concession for the 2003-04 year only, allowing the written agreement to be in place by the 'lodgment day'.

 All loans made during a year which are not treated as dividends at the end of the year and which have the same maximum term are, for tax purposes, amalgamated to form a single loan.
-Shareholders or their associates are required to make a minimum yearly repayment in respect of that amalgamated loan.
+Shareholders or their associates must make a minimum yearly repayment in respect of that amalgamated loan.
 The minimum repayment is calculated by using the formula set out in the legislation.
-A failure to make such a repayment will result in the outstanding amount of the loan being treated as a dividend to the extent of the private company's distributable surplus.
+An amount treated as a dividend will arise equal to the amount of the shortfall in the event of a failure to make the minimum yearly repayment.